top of page

 MANDATORY IN-PERSON!

-One member from each team will report on team name, one-liner and needs.
+One member from each team will report on team name & needs in LH5

 Networking Reception